Swofty-Developments/minestom.net/docs/setup/dependencies.md

 :::
 <LatestVersion />

-When using Maven it is recommended to exclude the artifact `shrinkwrap-resolver-depchain` from the group `org.jboss.shrinkwrap.resolver` as otherwise resolving the dependencies will fail.
+When using Maven it is recommended to exclude the artifact `shrinkwrap-resolver-depchain` from the group `org.jboss.shrinkwrap.resolver` as seen in the example above, otherwise resolving the dependencies will fail.
 Shrinkwrap can be added as a separate dependency if needed without issues to restore its functionality.

 A list of versions can be found at [https://jitpack.io/#Minestom/Minestom](https://jitpack.io/#Minestom/Minestom).